Perpetual license or subscription: which one should I choose?

 Major upgrades and support

 Subscriptions include minor and major upgrades plus support for as long as the subscription is valid.
-If the subscription is cancelled or not renewed, the user will no longer have access to the software.
+If the subscription is canceled or not renewed, the user will no longer have access to the software.

-Some large companies prefer the flexibility of concurrent (a.k.a. floating) licenses.
+Large organizations prefer the flexibility of concurrent (a.k.a. floating) licenses.
 In this case, you may install the software on many PCs, but only the licensed number of simultaneous users are allowed to use the application.
 If the maximum number of seats has been reached, the next user will be denied access to the application until another user exits the application.
 This scheme does not require a special server on-premises.

 The concurrent approach is possible for either perpetual licenses or subscriptions.
 Concurrent licenses are not available for purchase with a credit card.
 They are 4 times more expensive per seat than an individual license.

-If you have 1 machine with multiple users (using for example Terminal Server, Remote Desktop, Citrix XenDesktop or an equivalent Virtual Machine method), you will need one license per user accessing the Hackolade installation on the server.
+If you have 1 machine with multiple users (using for example Terminal Server, Remote Desktop, Citrix XenDesktop or an equivalent Virtual Machine method), you will need one license per user and PC accessing the Hackolade installation on the server.
 A license must be obtained for each device on or from which the Product is used or accessed.
 As a result, you need a license seat per user of that VM.

 Example: having 4 Hackolade users on a single VM is the equivalent of having 4 individual PCs running Hackolade from a licensing point of view: you need 4 license seats to be validated.